Tag Archives: Point Of View

 Cynicism and Reservation towards Authority

 I could not help wonder if I am really that cynical towards authority.
-Looking at it from the point of view of somebody who is afraid of what authorities can do if you don’t honor and cherish them, I do see that I might appear rather cynical.
+Looking at it from the point of view of somebody afraid of what authorities can do if you don’t honor and cherish them, I do see that I might appear rather cynical.

 The example I have in mind is a remark that I have made probably more than once when I see some cops pulling over an old lady for some little traffic violation: feeling much safer now that those cops handled another hardened criminal and rid the streets of her!